-About the ProgramThe Program in the Ancient World enables doctoral candidates with wide-ranging interests in the ancient world to extend their studies beyond departmental lines and pursue work in the languages, history, art, archaeology, and the religions of antiquity.
+About the ProgramThe Program in the Ancient World enables doctoral candidates with wide-ranging interests in the ancient world (ancient Mediterranean and Near East) to extend their studies beyond departmental lines and pursue work in the languages, history, art, archaeology, and the religions of antiquity.
 Four departments provide the majority of offerings relevant to students in the program: Art and Archaeology, Classics, History, and Religion; additional guidance and instruction are available from the Departments of Anthropology and Near Eastern Studies.

 ApplyingStudents should apply to the department that coincides best with their backgrounds and their prospective areas of specialization, and they should indicate an interest in the interdepartmental program at the time of their application to that department.
 The requirements for the individual departments appear in the pertinent sections of the catalog.

 Course of StudyProgram students are expected to fulfill the requirements of the home department, but their course of study is modified to allow for interdisciplinary work through classes, examinations, and guidance by faculty in several departments.

 Language RequirementsApplicants should possess a strong background in at least one ancient and one modern language.
 Prior to the general examinations all students will have demonstrated proficiency in two appropriate ancient languages and two appropriate modern languages, to be determined in consultation with the student's advisor.